JetBrains/kotlin-web-site/docs/topics/async-programming.md

     "everything is a stream, and it's observable"

-This implies a different way to approach problems and quite a significant shift from what we're using to when writing synchronous code.
-One benefit as opposed to Futures is that given it's ported to so many platforms, generally we can find a consistent API experience no matter what we use it, be it C#, Java, JavaScript, or any other language where Rx is available.
+This implies a different way to approach problems and quite a significant shift from what we're used to when writing synchronous code.
+One benefit as opposed to Futures is that given it's ported to so many platforms, generally we can find a consistent API experience no matter what we use, be it C#, Java, JavaScript, or any other language where Rx is available.

 In addition, Rx does introduce a somewhat nicer approach to error handling.